a11ywatch/docs/docs/self-hosting-start.md

 title: Getting started
 ---

-The easiest way to get started with A11yWatch lite is with our official managed service in the [Cloud](https://a11ywatch.com).
+The easiest way to get started with A11yWatch is with our official managed service in the [Cloud](https://a11ywatch.com).
 It takes 2 minutes to start getting web accessibility and vitals across multi pages at high velocity.
 Our managed hosting can save a substantial amount of developer time and resources.

-The section below is for self-hosting our suite on your server and managing your infrastructure.
+The section below is for self-hosting our suite using A11yWatch Lite on your server and managing your infrastructure.
+A11yWatch Lite is an older version of the system that does not receive feature updates anymore.

 ## Docker